Little Big: History

 In March 2020, Little Big were announced as Russia's entry for the Eurovision Song Contest 2020, where they would have performed "Uno".
 The music video for the song, released at the same time, features Yuri Muzychenko from The Hatters and Florida Chanturia from Leningrad, both of whom were to join the band on stage during the contest.
 However, on 18 March 2020, the event was cancelled due to the COVID-19 pandemic.
 In 2020, the band won the Most Trashy category with their video Go Bananas at the Berlin Music Video Awards.
 The same year, they also placed third for the Best Music Video.
-In October 2020, Little Big's cover version of "Gonna Make You Sweat (Everybody Dance Now)" was used over both the trailer and the closing credits of Borat Subsequent Moviefilm.On 30 December 2020, the group performed the song "Mamma Maria" on the Evening Urgant New Year's special, Ciao, 2020!, under the name Piccolo Grandi.
+In October 2020, Little Big's cover version of "Gonna Make You Sweat (Everybody Dance Now)" was used over both the trailer and the closing credits of Borat Subsequent Moviefilm.
+On 30 December 2020, the group performed the song "Mamma Maria" on the Evening Urgant New Year's special, Ciao, 2020!, under the name 'Piccolo Grandi'.

 On 1 March 2021, Little Big announced on Instagram that founding member Anna Kast had died.
 On 8 March 2021, Little Big released a new single, "Sex Machine," along with a video which referenced the video to "Uno" the year prior.
 However, they subsequently posted on Instagram, "We are not going to Eurovision 2021.
 We think that Russia has many talented and unique artists, each one of them deserves the chance to be seen out there."
 Little Big was nominated for Best Art Director with their music video S*ck My D*ck 2020 at the Berlin Music Video Awards 2021.
 On 24 November 2021, Little Big released the video "“LITTLE BIG NFT SURPRISEN EGG” episode 1" (sic) to announce that the band was making NFTs.
 On 1 December 2021, people could buy 1 of 1000 unique surprise eggs which would hatch a week later, revealing one of the designs.
-Ilya Prusikin stated that they were inspired by Kinder Surprise Eggs, which are popular in Russia.
+Prusikin stated that they were inspired by Kinder Surprise Eggs, which are popular in Russia.
 On 11 February 2022, the single 'Ebobo' by Glukoza was 'Inspired and Evilized by Little Big'.
 Members of the group can be seen in the music video and on the cover art for the single.